Skip to main content

 • Syntax: column:term

-• Semantics: match the term in the column's token stream; case sensitivity depends on index lower_case
+• Semantics: Match the term against the tokenized result of the column.
+Whether matching is case sensitive depends on the index property lower_case

-• Indexing tip: add an inverted index with an appropriate parser/analyzer on the column
+• Index recommendation: Create an inverted index on the column with an appropriate parser/analyzer

 SELECT id, title FROM search_test_basic WHERE SEARCH('title:Machine');